TheBusyDev/printResults/README.md

 # printResults
-A useful MATLAB code to store data on .xslx and .txt file.
+A useful MATLAB function to store data on .xslx and .txt file.
 Features:
 * syntax:
   ```code
   printResults (fileName, val)